 If you’re new to purchasing wood furniture, deciding what to buy can be a daunting challenge.
-There are so many types of woods and finishes that it may not be clear what type of wood you’re buying.
-Pine is often used to make furniture, including dining room tables and bedroom sets.
-It can be finished or covered with a wood veneer.
-Here are a few tips to think about before buying pine furniture.
+There are so many types of woods and so many different stains and topcoat finishes that it may not be even clear what type of wood you’re buying.
+Pine is a very common wood used to make furniture, including dining room tables and bedroom sets.
+Pine can be used for solid furniture pieces that are finished as is, or it can form the carcass of a furniture piece that is then covered with a wood veneer—sometimes a veneer of much more expensive wood.

 What to Look For